Uproar in suburbia as New York looks to spur development

 Long Island is the home of Levittown, famous as a model for the modern suburb of affordable houses separated by tidy yards.
 It also had an early covenant that barred homeowners from renting or selling to people who weren’t Caucasians.
 Advocates see the legacy of such practices today.

 The president of Long Island-based ERASE Racism said while some localities have taken steps to build affordable housing, others maintain the sort of exclusionary zoning and practices behind racial segregation.
-She said they can be “subtle things,” like a local predominantly white town accused of giving preferences to local residents for housing programs.
+Laura Harding said they can be “subtle things,” like a local predominantly white town accused of giving preferences to local residents for housing programs.

 “This isn’t just about poor, low-income Black people and Latino people, which is what the prevailing stereotype is when you hear ‘affordability,’” Harding said.
 “This is about everyone who is literally struggling to afford to stay in the communities that they know, or into a new home.”